yvonnw/nodeproject/webServer/readMe.txt

 6. sign up (public/signUp.html)
 7. send mail
 8. sign in - po search bar, list story, add story, edit story, delete story
-		   - master search bar, list story and task
+		   - master search bar, list story and task, create task, edit task

+[2017_11_28]
+creating task is done

+edit task is done

+fix one issue that more than 2 groups of same story with differnet tasks are displayed if user creates tasks for same story at separate time. index is created on table task.

+i am gonna work on delete task tomorrow.

 [2017_11_27]
-i am working on creating story and making sure that newly created story can be related with it story.
+i am working on creating task and making sure that newly created story can be related with it story.

 [2017_11_26]